farhat1926/login-aplikasi/README.md

-# tutorial-youtube (Login, register with Passport middleware)

-**Project : A login/register sytem using NodeJS platform (NodeJS + MySQL + Bootstrap 4).**

-View full tutorial on youtube: https://www.youtube.com/watch?v=DcB1Ge0HQ4I&list=PLNOjHC_BXrfCNWe0ghCxEmNVeHN_J5K3k
+**Project : login dan resgister menggunakan oauth2.**

 How to run this project:

 1. Clone this project

-2. With MySQL database, create a "users" table with 4 fields: id, fullname, email, password.
+2. With MySQL database, create a "users" table with 4 fields: id, fullname, email, password,public key, private key.

 3. Create a .env file in the root folder: copy the .env.example file, rename to .env file -> change parameters like database name, port, username, password etc.